 Because our beauty product obsession simply can’t be quelled, we’ve become quite the makeup organization experts (after many trips to The Container Store, that is).
-If getting your vanity or medicine cabinet in order is on your quarantine to-do list, read on for seven tips on how to best store makeup brushes, blushes, lipsticks, nail polish bottles and more.
+If getting your vanity or medicine cabinet in order is on your to-do list, read on for seven tips on how to best store makeup brushes, blushes, lipsticks, nail polish bottles and more.
 We promise that even if you’re not a natural neat freak, you’ll still appreciate a decluttered makeup collection.

-Store your makeup in drawers to keep it out of direct sunlight and away from life’s inevitable little messes.
+Store your makeup in drawers to keep it out of direct sunlight and away from life’s inevitable messes.
 This will keep your counter space decluttered and preserve your favorite products.
 When you liberate yourself from surface clutter, you will instantly feel more organized, and you won’t have to worry about accidentally knocking your favorite eyeshadow palette off the counter and watching it shatter into a million tiny pieces.
 Been there, cried about that.
 This set of minimalist white drawers looks like something straight out of a YouTube beauty guru’s makeup video.

 There’s no use in organizing expired makeup, so start by sorting everything into two piles: a save pile and a toss pile.
 There’s also no use in keeping makeup you never wear.
 If you can’t remember the last time you used it, it goes into the toss pile.
 For products that are empty, recycle them to declutter and help the planet by cutting down on beauty waste.